JuliaActors/Actors.jl/docs/src/actors.md

 > they are not composable.
 You can’t take two correct lock-based pieces of code, combine them, and know that the result is still correct.
 Modern software development relies on the ability to compose libraries into larger programs, and so it is a serious difficulty that we cannot build on lock-based components without examining their implementations. [^6]

 An actor controlling the access to a variable or to another resource is lock-free and there are no limits to composability.
-Therefore if you write multi-threaded programs which should be composable or maybe used within a lock, you might consider using `Actors`.
+Therefore if you write multi-threaded programs which should be composable or maybe used by other programs within a lock, you might consider using `Actors`.

 ## Distributed Computing